danielleWilliams4dx/Go-CS330/2 namingAndDataTypes.md

 Additional sources are cited below.

-## Naming Requirements and Conventions for Variables, Structures, and Functions
+## Naming Requirements and Conventions for Variables, Structure Instances, and Functions
 - Names are case sensitive
 - Names must begin with a letter or underscore and cannot begin with a digit or symbol
 - camelCase is conventionally used rather than snake_case